poorjude/voting-for-transaction/README.md

-## On-chain voting for transaction
+## On-chain voting for a transaction

 Main file: `VotingForTx.sol` in folder `contracts`.